noflowpls/DeconstruCTF-2021/Mega-Mailer/README.md

 Url: http://very.uniquename.xyz:8080/

 This `Mega Mailer` challenge is one of the hardest web challenges in this CTF.
 Me and my teammates need to spend a lot of times on this challenges.
 However This was a nice challenge.
+Thanks to CTF organizarers and challenge authors for making Amazing Challenges.

 ![CTF](https://github.com/ComdeyOverFlow/DeconstruCTF-2021/blob/main/Mega-Mailer/images/Screenshot%20from%202021-10-03%2005-32-04.png)